-What is considered a rehoming organisation for the Jetpets Rescue Awards 2019?
+What is considered a Rehoming organisation for the Rescue Awards?

-A rehoming organisation that is eligible to receive an award is a rescue group or animal shelter that can demonstrate a not for profit purpose, or a Council run animal shelter/pound.
+A rehoming organisation that is eligible to receive an award is a Rescue Group or Animal Shelter that has charitable/not for profit status or can demonstrate a not for profit purpose, or a Council run animal shelter/pound.

-What is Pets4Life and what is their role in the Jetpets Companion Animal Rescue Awards?
+What is Pets4Life and what is their role in the Companion Animal Rescue Awards?

 Pets4Life is the pro bono entity of Foresight Marketing & Communications Pty Ltd (a small consultancy).
-Pets4Life is an independent education resource for cat and dog guardians and those who are thinking of getting a cat or dog.
+Pets4Life is a for purpose, independent education resource for cat and dog guardians and those who are thinking of getting a cat or dog.
 Created by Cathy Beer, Pets4Life’s goal is to help reduce animal surrender and improve pet wellbeing in Australia.
-Pets4Life has a ‘for purpose’ mission.
-It is independent of the pet industry and animal welfare.
+Pets4Life is independent of the pet industry and animal welfare sector.
 Find out more about Pets4Life »

-Cathy is a passionate pet adoption advocate and currently has two foster rescue dogs at home, Twinkle, and Fluffy.
+Cathy is a certified dog trainer (Delta Institute of Australia) and a volunteer instructor at Sydney All Breeds Dog Club in Sydney.
+Cathy is a passionate pet adoption advocate and currently has two foster rescue dogs at home, Twinkle and Fluffy.
 Companion animal rescue has come a long way and it’s time to celebrate achievements.
 So, Cathy created the Companion Animal Rescue Awards to showcase excellence, best practice, and innovation in rescue.

-The inaugural Rescue Awards program launched on the 14th of June 2018 in Sydney.
-We welcome back Jetpets as our Platinum Rescue Hero and Naming Partner, hence, it is called the ‘Jetpets Companion Animal Rescue Awards 2019’.
+The inaugural Rescue Awards program was held in 2018.
+We welcome back Jetpets as our Platinum Rescue Hero and Naming Partner, hence, the program is called the ‘Jetpets Companion Animal Rescue Awards 2020’.

-When is the Jetpets Rescue Awards 2019 program open for entries and how do I receive notification?
+When is the Jetpets Companion Animal Rescue Awards 2020 program open for entries and how do I receive notification?

-The nomination period is from 12 pm (AEST) 1 May to midnight (AEST) 7 July 2019.
-To ensure you are notified, please sign up for the Jetpets Rescue Awards e-newsletter.
+The entry period is from 12 pm (AEST) 1 May to midnight (AEST) 19 July 2020.
+To ensure you are notified with updates and announcements, please sign up for the Rescue Awards eNews.